IngvarBjarki/master_thesis/README.md

-# master_thesis
-Privacy preserving machine learning
+# Machine Learning with Respect to Privacy

 ## Abstract